-The EARTH DAY Event
+Free EARTH DAY Event

 Representatives from Cornell Cooperative Extension Marine Program’s Fisheries Team will be in attendance to talk about sustainable fisheries and how you can support the local commercial fishing industry by eating F.I.S.H.–fresh, indigenous, sustainable, and healthy.
 You can also learn about their extensive effort that has lead to the removal of 376.5 metric tons of marine debris in the form of derelict lobster traps from our local waters; some of which were utilized in Cindy Pease Roe’s sculpture.
-CCE’s Fisheries Team will also be leading some fun fish-focused children’s activities for guests to enjoy throughout the day. http://ccesuffolk.org/marine.
+CCE’s Fisheries Team will also be leading some fun fish-focused children’s activities for guests to enjoy throughout the day. ccesuffolk.org/marine.

 Guests can also stop by the Perfect Earth Project table to make and decorate a native “bee hotel” using upcycled and natural materials.
 Learn about the importance of native bee populations and take home a “hotel” to help them flourish in your backyard.
-Perfect Earth Project is an East Hampton-based nonprofit founded by Edwina von Gal that promotes toxin-free lawns and landscapes for the heath of people, their pets, and the environment. www.perfectearthproject.org.
+Perfect Earth Project is an East Hampton-based nonprofit founded by Edwina von Gal that promotes toxin-free lawns and landscapes for the heath of people, their pets, and the environment. perfectearthproject.org.

-There will be additional children’s activities throughout day including an Earth Day-themed “Crafternoon” with Delaney Oser and Macaroni Kid Hamptons.
-Bring your #5 recyclables for collection with April Gornik for Gimme 5 (details attached), meet Andy Brosnan of the Surfrider Foundation East End Chapter as well as representatives from Montauk Oceans Institute; learn about the beauty of bees with Bee Keeper and advocate Mary Wolk of The Bee’s Needs and Nancy Miller of Plan Bee Balms, plus many more activities to be announced.
+UpSculpt will be conducting a workshop for all ages during the course of the event, and attendees can make whimsical creatures out of recycled marine debris to take home.
+There will be additional children’s activities throughout day including an Earth Day-themed “Crafternoon” with Delaney Oser and Macaroni Kid Hamptons and boat building with recycled materials with eco artist, Aurelio Torres.
+Bring your #5 recyclables for collection with April Gornik for Gimme 5, and meet representatives of the Surfrider Foundation East End Chapter, Montauk Oceans Institute, Riverhead Marine Foundation, and Mattituck Environmental.
+Learn about the beauty of bees with Bee Keeper and advocate Mary Wolk of The Bee’s Needs and Nancy Miller of Plan Bee Balms, and enjoy live music from singer/songwriter Julia King.

 For more info on Earth Day, visit http://www.earthday.org/.